ericlingit/fastai-notes/lesson01/lesson1_notes.md

-## Why not run on Google Colab?
+## Why not run in Google Colab?
-If you get disconnected after idling for a while, [you lose the session](https://forums.fast.ai/t/google-colab-setup-for-fastai-part-2-v2/13464/3).
+If you get disconnected after idling for a while, [you'd lose the session](https://forums.fast.ai/t/google-colab-setup-for-fastai-part-2-v2/13464/3).
 You have to reinstall all of the dependencies _again_.
-Yes, the setup can be automated with a script.
-I'm sure someone wrote it and shared it on github, but running the script and redownloading everything takes a lot of time.
-It's too much of a hassle.
-I'd rather focus on learning the lesson.
+I know that the setup can be automated with a script and I'm sure someone wrote it and shared it on github.
+But redownloading everything takes a lot of time.
+It's too much of a hassle; I'd rather focus on learning the lesson.
 If you're just taking lesson 1 out for a test-drive, Colab is fine.
 Going through the whole course on Colab?
-Nope.
+Naw.

 ---
-## [Problem](https://i.imgur.com/OwmikTw.png) encountered on launching lesson1.ipynb:
+## [Problem](https://i.imgur.com/OwmikTw.png) encountered upon launching lesson1.ipynb:
 ```
 Notebook failed to load
 The error was: [sprintf] expecting number but found string